rebelsky/csc151/outlines/bodies/intro-linux.md

     * Every Friday, plus a few pop quizzes
 * The exams
     * Three take-home exams during the semester.
-Plan to spend four hours on each one.
+Plan to spend four to five hours on each one.
     * An *optional* final to make up for a bad exam grade.
     * Take all three exams anyway.
 * The labs